The Excelsior Scholarship program makes an education at SUNY Oneonta more affordable than ever for New York State families.

 Excelsior is available during open application periods here: Excelsior Scholarship Program

-Current Excelsior Scholarship recipients do not need to complete new Excelsior Scholarship applications for each term or award year.
+Current Excelsior Scholarship recipients do not need to complete this application and no additional action is needed for the Fall term.

 To renew your participation in the Excelsior Scholarship program you must: